Frankenweenie (2012 film): Plot

-Victor's parents discover Sparky in the attic and are frightened, causing the dog to flee.
-His father starts to talk to him about the seriousness of what he has done, but Victor tearfully tells them that he just wanted his dog back, so his parents decide to help him find Sparky and continue the conversation later.
+Fearful of losing the upcoming science fair, Toshiaki and Bob create a jetpack from soda bottles, but their test ends with Bob falling off his roof and breaking his arm.
+The townsfolk blame Mr. Rzykruski for the incident, accusing him of negatively influencing their children.
+When Victor's parents Susan and Edward call upon Mr. Rzykruski to speak in his defense, he gives a tactlessly insulting and threatening speech which results in his dismissal, and the gym teacher replaces him.
+Before Mr. Rzykruski leaves the school, Victor learns from him that the differing outcomes of his experiment were influenced by his emotional attachment.
+Edgar accidentally reveals Victor's role in reviving the fish and Sparky to Toshiaki, Nassor, and Bob, inspiring them to conduct their own reanimation experiments.

-When the family leaves, Victor's classmates invade the lab and discover the reanimation instructions.
-They perform their experiments separately, but each of their dead animals is turned into a monster: Mr. Whiskers holds a dead bat while he is electrocuted, resulting in both animals being fused into a grotesque vampiric feline; the dead rat Edgar found in the garbage turns into a wererat; Nassor's mummified hamster Colossus comes back to life; Toshiaki's turtle Shelley is covered in Miracle Gro and becomes a huge Gamera-like monster; and Bob's Sea-Monkeys grow into Gremlin-like amphibious humanoids.
-The monsters converge on the town fair, where they wreak havoc.
+Victor's parents are shocked to discover Sparky in the attic, causing the dog to flee.
+Although upset by the gravity of Victor's actions, they and Victor set out to find Sparky.
+When the family leaves, Victor's classmates invade the lab and discover Victor's reanimation research.
+When they perform their experiments separately, their competitive sentiment turns each of their dead animals into a monster: Mr. Whiskers holds a dead bat while he is electrocuted, resulting in both animals being fused into a vampiric feline; a dead rat Edgar found in the garbage turns into a wererat; Nassor's mummified hamster Colossus comes back to life; Toshiaki's turtle Shelley is covered in Miracle-Gro and becomes a kaiju; and Bob's expired Sea-Monkeys grow into amphibious humanoids similar to Gremlins.
+The monsters converge on the town fair and wreak havoc.

-After Victor finds Sparky at the town's pet cemetery, Bob and Toshiaki find him and ask for his help dealing with the monsters.
-They go to the fair, where the Sea-Monkeys explode after eating salted popcorn, Colossus is stepped on by Shelley, and the wererat and Shelley both return to their original, deceased forms after getting electrocuted.
+After finding Sparky at the town's pet cemetery, Victor is alerted to the monster attacks and goes to help his classmates: the Sea-Monkeys explode after eating salted popcorn, Colossus is stepped on by Shelley, and the wererat and Shelley both return to their original, deceased forms after getting electrocuted.
 During the chaos, Persephone, Elsa's pet poodle, is grabbed by Mr. Whiskers and carried to the town windmill, with Elsa and Victor giving pursuit.
 The townsfolk blame Sparky for Elsa's disappearance and chase him to the windmill, which Elsa's uncle accidentally ignites with his torch.
-Victor and Sparky enter the burning windmill and rescue Elsa and Persephone, but Victor is trapped inside.
+Victor and Sparky enter the burning windmill and rescue Elsa and Persephone.
+However, Victor ends up being trapped inside.
 Sparky rescues Victor, only to be dragged back inside by Mr. Whiskers, who is fatally impaled by a flaming piece of wood just before the windmill collapses, killing Sparky again.

-To reward him for his bravery, the townsfolk gather and revive Sparky with their car batteries.
+The townsfolk, moved by Sparky's heroism, gather and revive Sparky with their car batteries.
 Persephone runs to Sparky and they touch noses, producing a spark.